Grand tour of Southern Laos

 12.30 hrs – 13.30 hrs

 A Lao style lunch will be served at local restaurant in Ban Don Khone near the concrete bridge connecting Don Khone and Don Det.

 Check-in at Seng Ahloune resort.

-Afterwards, a three wheeler takes you to the entrance of Somphamit Waterfall Park, passing through rice fields and bamboo forest.
+Afterwards, a three wheeler takes you to the entrance of Lphi Waterfall, passing through rice fields and bamboo forest.

 14.20 hrs – 15.40 hrs

 Crossing the wooden bridge over a small tributary you discover that this park has much more to offer than just gazing at the cataracts of the Liphi Waterfall.
 The absolute highlight is the Zipline crisscrossing the turbulent water gushing down the rocks (Optional).
 There are also two small sandy beaches down from the falls, a vast bamboo garden and a beautiful restaurant with good views of the rapids.

 The resort situated on river right and just 2-minute walk to old French railway bridge.